 This white lace dress with decorative beading is from the City of Raleigh Museum Collection.

-This drawing of the John Chavis Memorial Park Carousel were made by artists prior to its restorations.
+This drawing of the John Chavis Memorial Park Carousel was made by artists prior to its restorations.

 This table is from the Dorothea Dix Park Collection.